Table of contents

 clonethis repo instead of the original one.

 2. What do

-The naming in git is pretty much confusing (at least for me 😅).
+The naming in Git is pretty confusing (at least for me 😅).

 What is the difference between